A ventricular septal defect (VSD) is a hole between the right and left pumping chambers of the heart.

 The heart can sometimes be seen or felt to be beating hard because of the extra work it is performing.
 Babies can be continuously breathing fast or hard and have a fast heart rate.

 An electrocardiogram can help determine the sizes of the chambers to see if there is strain on the heart due to the ventricular septal defect.
-The electrocardiogram can be normal at birth and change with time as congestive heart failure worsens.
+The electrocardiogram can be normal at birth and change with time as congestive heart failure worsens and the heart becomes larger.
 It can also suggest if there are other heart defects associated with the ventricular septal defect.

 A chest X-ray can help follow the progression of congestive heart failure by looking at the size of the heart and the amount of blood flow to the lungs.
 This may be normal at birth and change with time.

-Most small ventricular septal defects will not require an echocardiogram as they tend to close, but often infants with moderate or large ventricular septal defects will need to have at least one echocardiogram to provide the cardiologist with a complete picture of the defect.
+Most small ventricular septal defects that are suspected based on a heart murmur will not require an echocardiogram as they tend to close.
+Infants with moderate or large ventricular septal defects will need to have at least one echocardiogram to provide the cardiologist with a complete picture of the defect.
+The echocardiogram will also look at all structures of the heart to assess for any associated issues.

-In some children with ventricular septal defects a cardiac catheterization will need to be performed.
+In some children with ventricular septal defects, a cardiac catheterization is needed.
 This can help the cardiologist determine how much blood flow is going out to the lungs.
-This can be useful in determining the need for surgery in children who have had subtle signs of congestive heart failure but who do not have clear-cut evidence of the need for surgical repair.
+This can be useful in figuring out the need for surgery in children who have had subtle signs of congestive heart failure but who do not have clear-cut evidence of the need for surgical repair.
+Cardiac catheterization may also be needed if there is a late diagnosis of ventricular septal defect (after the first few years of life) with concern for abnormally elevated pressures in the lungs.
+In this case, catheterization is important to help decide if the ventricular septal defect will be safe to close.

 Treatment for Ventricular Septal Defects

-Babies who have shown some signs of congestive heart failure will typically be placed on medicine, usually a diuretic to help get rid of extra fluid in the lungs.
+Babies who have shown some signs of congestive heart failure will typically be placed on medicine, usually a diuretic or “water pill,” to help get rid of extra fluid in the lungs.

-In babies who are failing to thrive because it is too difficult for them to eat, a high calorie formula or fortified breast milk will be added to help the baby grow.
+In babies who are failing to thrive and not growing because it is too difficult for them to eat, a high-calorie formula or fortified breast milk will be added to help the baby grow.

 Sometimes babies get worn out with feeding.
 A small tube may need to be inserted through the nose and into the stomach.
 This is temporary to help deliver the food.
-The goal is to control the symptoms of heart failure to allow the baby time to grow.
+The goal is to get the baby more nutrition to allow the baby more time to grow before surgery.

-The ventricular septal defect may get smaller and cause fewer problems.
-The infant will not require surgery and will eventually not need medicines.
+If the ventricular septal defect is in the muscle or is partially covered by other heart structures, it may get smaller and cause fewer problems over time.
+If this happens, the infant may not need surgery and will eventually not need medicines.

 When the symptoms of a ventricular septal defect are hard to control with medicines or the baby is unable to grow, surgical closure of the defect is often recommended.
-Surgical closure of isolated ventricular septal defects is uncomplicated in 99 percent or more of cases.
+Surgical closure of isolated ventricular septal defects is uncomplicated in about 99% of cases.

-Some ventricular septal defects may be closed using an FDA approved closure device which is placed using a heart catheter (a small plastic tube through which the device may be delivered).
-In infants this requires a more limited surgery to be used together with catheter placement of the device.
+Some ventricular septal defects may be closed using an FDA-approved closure device that is placed using a heart catheter (a small plastic tube through which the device may be delivered).
+This is done more often in older patients.
+In infants this requires a limited surgery to be used together with catheter placement of the device.

 Long-Term Outlook

-Small ventricular septal defects which do not eventually close rarely cause any longer-term difficulties.
-However, depending on the location of the hole, lifelong follow-up may be required.
+Small ventricular septal defects that do not eventually close rarely cause any longer-term difficulties.
+However, depending on the location of the hole, lifelong follow-up may be needed.
+This follow-up is to watch for occasional issues that can develop with the valves that may be near the hole or with increased muscle in the ventricle.

-Children who have had their ventricular septal defects close on their own or closed completely at surgery do not need any medicines, and should not be restricted in any way.
+Children who have had ventricular septal defects close on their own or closed completely at surgery should not need any medicines and should not be restricted in any way.

-Unrepaired large ventricular septal defects and some moderate ventricular septal defects can cause two problems.
+Large ventricular septal defects and some moderate ventricular septal defects that have not been closed can cause two problems.

 First, infants may have ongoing symptoms of congestive heart failure.
-Infants who have poor growth due to congestive heart failure can have poor brain development during the first few years of life.
-This is the time of most rapid brain development, therefore good nutrition is important for the development of the baby.
+Infants who have poor growth due to congestive heart failure can also have poor brain development during the first few years of life.
+This is the time of most rapid brain development; therefore, good nutrition is important for the development of the baby.

-The pressures in the lungs can become so high that blue (blood with little oxygen) blood from the right ventricle will flow across the ventricular septal defect into the left ventricle and mix with red (blood with oxygen) blood.
+The pressures in the lungs can become so high that blue blood (blood with little oxygen) from the right ventricle can flow across the ventricular septal defect into the left ventricle and mix with red blood (blood with oxygen).

-The patient will then have less oxygen going to the rest of the body and will start to develop cyanosis (blue coloring of lips and nails).
-The high pressures in the lungs can initially be reversed, but with time will become irreversible and result in failure of the heart.
+The patient will then have a lower level of oxygen in the blood that is going to the rest of the body and will start to develop cyanosis (blue coloring of lips and nails).
+The high pressures in the lungs may initially be reversed if the hole is closed, but with time will become irreversible and result in failure of the heart.
+Once permanent changes have occurred in the lungs, it is no longer safe to close the hole.
+This combination of an unrepaired hole and permanently high pressures in the lungs is called Eisenmenger syndrome.